qpg93/DeepLearningComputerVision/P02_MultiClassification/README.md

 ##### Stage 3: Findings
 1. No matter which type of minization is used, the accuracies converge to about 70% for classes and about 50% for species.
 The two-step method might be a little better.
+2. Data augmentation is necessary if we want to improve the result.
+The current amount of images (<1000) is way too small.
-2. It seems that weight=1.5 is a little instable.
+3. It seems that weight=1.5 is a little instable.

 ---
 Ce projet utilise les 3 ensembles de données pour faire 3 tâches :